floragunncom/search-guard-docs/_content/_docs_kibana/kibana_authentication_openid_advanced_config.md

 ## Mapping of JWT Claims to User Data

-The name of users and their roles are determined by so-called claims stored in the JWTs, which are provided by the IdP to Search Guard.
+The user names and the users' roles are determined by so-called claims stored in the JWTs, which are provided by the IdP to Search Guard.
 You can control the mapping of these claims to user data using the following options:

 **user_mapping.subject:** The name of the JWT claim that stores the user's name.
 If not defined, the [subject](https://tools.ietf.org/html/rfc7519#section-4.1.2) registered claim is used.
 Most IdP providers use the `preferred_username` claim.
 Optional.
 You can also use a JSON path expression here.